 Tomahawk Lake Waterpark – Sparta

-One of NJ's best-kept secrets, this water park sits on 200-acre property that also includes a 18-hole mini golf course.
+One of NJ's best-kept secrets, this water park sits on a 200-acre property that also includes an 18-hole mini-golf course.
 The 20-acre Tomahawk Lake is surrounded by NJ's largest white sand beach, perfect for picnicking.
-The water park features plenty of rides and slides, plus Papoose Land for younger tots with kiddie canoes, ride-on lily pads and climbers.
+The water park features plenty of rides and slides, plus Papoose Land for younger tots, with kiddie canoes, ride-on lily pads, and climbers.
 The lake also offers paddle wheelers and bumper boats.
-Birthday parties are held on weekdays and party goers will enjoy full-access to the water park, mini golf course and boat rides.
-Tomahawk is cash only, but there's an ATM available on site.
+Birthday parties are held on weekdays, and party-goers will enjoy full access to the water park, mini-golf course, and boat rides.
+Tomahawk is cash-only, but there's an ATM available onsite.

 Top image: Kiddie area at Raging Water.
 All photos courtesy of the respective parks.